 Nyaru Menteng Orangutan Sanctuary

-The primary aim is to rehabilitate orphaned and displaced orangutans, including those who have fallen victim to habitat loss and the pet trade, with the ultimate goal of releasing as many of these orangutans back into the wild as possible.
+The primary aim is to rehabilitate orphaned and displaced orangutans, including those who have fallen victim to habitat loss and the pet trade, with the ultimate goal of releasing them back into the wild.

-In recent years, mass deforestation has taken place across Borneo to make way for agricultural development.
+Mass deforestation has swept across Borneo to make way for agricultural development.
 Consequently, Borneo’s great apes have no choice but to wander far and wide in search of food and shelter – all too often straying into unsafe areas such as palm oil plantations, where they are killed or captured by humans.
-The incredible team at Nyaru Menteng have taken in as many of these orangutans as possible in the hope of providing them with a better future – but the time has come when they need your help.
+The incredible team at Nyaru Menteng have taken in these orangutans in hopes of providing them with a better future – but with so many orangutans to care for, they need your help.

-By assisting with activities such as enrichment, you will help to stimulate the minds of the orangutans and enable them to learn the necessary skills they need to survive in the wild for years to come.
-You will also work with a number of the sanctuary's orangutans that, unfortunately, can never be released.
-Since 2012 the BOSF team have released nearly 500 orangutans back into the wild, and your efforts will help even more find their way home!
+By assisting with activities such as enrichment, you will help stimulate the minds of the orangutans and enable them to learn and retain the necessary skills they need to survive in the wild for years to come.
+You will also work with a number of the sanctuary's orangutans that, unfortunately, can never be released due to habituation or illness.
+Since 2012, the BOSF team has released over 500 orangutans back into the wild, and your efforts will help even more find their way home!

 Speak To A Travel Expert